VPAravind/Serverless-Crawler/README.md

 - Add the stream ARN in serverless.yaml (when you are ready)
 - Spend time to test and understand what the code is doing

+## Results
+1. Was able to mine around 9,000 pages in 3 hours with new inserts every 1.2 seconds.